Prapthi564/DP-900T00A-Azure-Data-Fundamentals/Instructions/Labs/dp900-04-synapse-lab.md

 ## Lab scenario

-In this lab, you'll use the already provisioned Azure Synapse Analytics workspace in your Azure subscription, to ingest and query data.
+In this lab, you will explore an Azure Synapse Analytics workspace, ingest data, and analyze it using both SQL pools and Spark pools.
+Through these tasks, you will gain hands-on experience in data ingestion, querying, and distributed data processing within Synapse Analytics.

-## Lab objectives
+## Lab Objectives

 In this lab, you will perform the following tasks: